Scattering of mechanical waves from the perspective of open systems: A scattering problem

-The eigenvalues, ${\omega}_i$ of the above equation are complex quantities in general as the effective Hamiltonian, $H_{eff}$, will turn out to be non-Hermitian.
-The scattering parameters presented in Fig. (\ref{Transmissionfg}a) are functions of real frequency, however, they have analytical continuation in the complex frequency plane and the eigenvalues ${\omega}_i$ of the effective Hamiltonian are, in fact, the poles of these analytically continued scattering functions\cite{garmon2015bound}.
-For this specific problem, the poles are located at the following frequencies (also shown in Fig. \ref{Transmissionfg}b):
+where ${\lambda}=-{\omega}^2$.
+We stress that the eigenvalues resulting from the solution of the above are a special finite set of eigenvalues which correspond to the effective Hamiltonian and which have a special relationship to the scattering of waves.
+These $\lambda_i$ are related to both of $\lambda_i^D$ and $\lambda_i^N$ through a non-trivial relationship.
+The eigenvalues, ${\omega}_i$ of the above equation are complex quantities in general.
+The scattering parameters presented in Fig. (\ref{Transmissionfg}a) are functions of real frequency, however, they have analytical continuation in the complex frequency plane and the eigenvalues ${\omega}_i$ of the effective Hamiltonian are the poles of these analytically continued scattering functions\cite{garmon2015bound}.
+For this specific problem, the pole locations are provided in Table \ref{table:Eigopenk1} (also shown in Fig. \ref{Transmissionfg}b).

 We note that the complex conjugate poles with the real part $0.774661$ lie close to the real line (have small imaginary parts) and their effect is to induce a fast variation of the scattering parameters near $\omega=0.774661$.
 On the other hand, the complex conjugate poles with the real part $1.3706$ lie away from the real line and their effect is to induce a slow variation of the scattering parameters.
-In the subsequent sections, we present the Feshbach projection operator formalism for calculating the effective Hamiltonian of the open system under consideration in this paper.
-The Feshbach formalism has the potential to be generalized to arbitrarily complex problems~\cite{Livsic}, and its application to a mechanical vibration problem is novel.
+We also note that the first pole is close to $\omega_1^N$ but not especially close to $\omega_1^D$.
+In the subsequent sections, we present a projection operator formalism~\cite{Livsic} for understanding these effect.